nikolailevshakov/scenario-examples-courses/Docker/environment-variables/intro.md

-Build a container from scratch and run it
+Build and run a Docker container with environment variables.